EndPointCorp/end-point-blog/2012/06/22/speeding-up-integration-tests-with.html.md

   tps = 99.273464 (excluding connections establishing)
 ```

-Let's now change the PostgreSQL settings to some more dangerous, so it can lose some data when shut down suddenly, but in fact I don't care as all the data is loaded just before running the test.
+Let’s now change the PostgreSQL settings to some more dangerous, so it can lose some data when shut down suddenly, but in fact I don’t care as all the data is loaded just before running the test.

-I've written at the end of the postgresql.conf file the following lines:
+I’ve written at the end of the postgresql.conf file the following lines:

 ```bash
   fsync = off                # turns forced synchronization on or off